dtward/image_lddmm_tensorflow/README.md

 Other methods (including GPU) and troubleshooting for installing tensorflow can be found here https://www.tensorflow.org/install/

 ## To do
-1. (coding) Figure out details of running this code on GPU
+1. (coding) Optimize for GPU.
-1. (application) Incorporate more example model organisms, and choose optimal parameters fo reach
+1. (application) Incorporate more example model organisms, and choose optimal parameters fo reach.
-1. (algorithms) Incorporate moddern techniques for working with artifacts, missing data, and differences in image contrast (partially done)